MotherTeresaHS/AWS-Serverless-Web-Application/docs/step14.rst

   :alt: AWS Serverless Web App
   :align: center

 To make our website look more professional and also be help in maintaining its style, we will be using `Google's MDL <https://getmdl.io/>`_.
 This will act as CSS to our website.
-Most basic websites have a menu at the top and the content below.
+Most basic websites have a navigation menu at the top and the content below.
 We will use this model.
-The menu will contain:
+The navigation menu will contain:

 - home
 - sign up
 - sign in (and will auto move you to profile page)
 - sign out
+- profile

+To use Google's MDL, you add 2 CSS references in the **head** of your HTML code.
+MDL is based on `components <https://getmdl.io/components/index.html>`_.
+Components can be things like a button, or a navigation menu system, or a form.
+I will add these components to the HTML to create a better looking website.

 Tasks: